 |Statement of Task|

-The National Academies of Sciences, Engineering, and Medicine will convene an ad hoc committee of experts to conduct a consensus study of the costs of child poverty in the United States and the effectiveness of current efforts aimed at reducing poverty.
+An ad hoc committee of experts will convene to conduct a consensus study of the costs of child poverty in the United States and the effectiveness of current efforts aimed at reducing poverty.
 The committee will review available high-quality research on current programs, with emphasis on evaluations that include benefit-cost analysis.
 Based on these analyses the committee will make recommendations for federal investment aimed at reducing the number of children living in poverty in the United States by half within 10 years.
-Read more ...►
+The committee will address five specific charges:

 Meetings of the Committee